 Affected: IC 8-1-2-42.7

 Sec.
-5. (a)All information filed by an The electing utility under this rule utility’s case-in-chief shall conform to include the following accounting guidelines:
+5. All information filed by (a) An electing utility under this rule shall conform to utility's case-in-chief must include the following: accounting guidelines:

 (1) The test year shall be historical for a twelve (12) month period, the end of which may not be more than one hundred eighty (180) days prior to the filing of the utility's case-in-chief.

-Written testimony in support of the requests made in its petition,
+(1) Written testimony in support of the requests made in its petition.

-An index of issues,
+(2) An index of issues.

 (3) Accounting rate schedules, in an Excel workbook, in the level of detail presented in the commission's example schedules on the commission's website for the applicable utility type.
-Each schedule shall contain an area specified as "witness responsible", in which the utility must fill in the name of the individual(s) anticipated to testify at the hearing as to the material contained in the schedule.
-Accounting rate schedules shall include:
+Each schedule must contain an area specified as "witness responsible", in which the utility must fill in the name of the individual or individuals anticipated to testify at the hearing as to the material contained in the schedule.
+Accounting rate schedules must include the following:

-(A) Comparative financial statements including the following:
+(A) Comparative financial statements, including the following:

-(i) Balance sheets based on actual accounting data for the following:
+(i) Balance sheets based on actual accounting data for the:

-(AA) The historical test period, or
+(AA) historical test period; or

-(BB) base period, and
+(BB) base period; and

-(CC) the two (2) preceding twelve (12) month periods immediately prior to the period selected.
+(CC) two (2) preceding twelve (12) month periods immediately prior to the period selected.

-(ii) Unadjusted income statements based on period selected in section 4(a)(2) provided by account and sub-account, if applicable; and the two (2) preceding twelve (12) month periods immediately prior to the period selected.
+(ii) Unadjusted income statements based on the:

+(AA) period selected in section 4(a)(2) of this rule provided by account and subaccount, if applicable; and

+(BB) two (2) preceding twelve (12) month periods immediately prior to the period selected.

-(B) phased revenue requirement calculation(s), if applicable.
+(B) The phased revenue requirement calculation or calculations, if applicable.

 (C) Net operating income on a jurisdictional basis as:

-(i) set forth in the utility's operating financial statements for the period selected in (3)(A)(i); and
+(i) set forth in the utility's operating financial statements for the period selected in subdivision (3)(A)(i); and

-(ii) adjusted for ratemaking purposes under present and proposed rates by phase, as applicable, with each proposed adjustment identified by sub-account.
+(ii) adjusted for ratemaking purposes under present and proposed rates by phase, as applicable, with each proposed adjustment identified by subaccount.

-(D) gross revenue conversion factor by proposed phased rates, if applicable.
+(D) The gross revenue conversion factor by proposed phased rates, if applicable.

 (4) A revenue proof based on billing determinants and derived rates used to produce the requested revenue requirement for each proposed charge, if the same percentage rate change is not applied to all customer classes, in a rate schedule or rate group.

-(5) A proposed tariff with additions to the prior tariff shall be shown:
+(5) A proposed tariff, with additions to the previous tariff, shown:

 (A) in bold type; or